 The measure.
 This performance measure is for the Safe Schools/Healthy Students (SS/HS) initiative, a joint project of the Departments of Education, Health and Human Services, and Justice.
-The initiative provides grants to local educational agencies to support the development and implementation of a comprehensive plan designed to prevent student drug use and violence and support healthy youth development.
+The initiative provided grants to local educational agencies to support the development and implementation of a comprehensive plan designed to prevent student drug use and violence and support healthy youth development.

-This measure, one of four for this initiative for the FY 2004, 2005, and 2006 cohorts, focused on one of the primary purposes of the initiative - reduced student drug use.
+This measure, one of four for this initiative for the FY 2004, 2005, and 2006 grant cohorts, focused on one of the primary purposes of the initiative - reduced student drug use.
 This measure was directly related to the National Drug Control Strategy's goal of preventing drug use before it begins.
 Grantees selected and reported on one or more measures of prevalence of drug use for students.
 For the FY 2004 - 2006 cohorts, the items selected by grantees to respond to this measure were not common across grant sites but, rather, reflected priority drug use problems identified by sites.

-FY 2012 Performance Results.
-FY 2012 targets were not set, nor actual performance data aggregated for any grant cohorts, as grant projects were no longer active.
+FY 2013 Performance Results.
+FY 2013 targets were not set, nor actual performance data aggregated for any grant cohorts, as grant projects were no longer active.

-FY 2013 Performance Targets.

-Both the FY 2005 and 2006 grant cohorts were not operating in FY 2012.
-Thus, no targets were set for FY 2013.
+FY 2014 Performance Targets.
+The 2006 grant cohort was not operating after FY 2012.
+Thus, no targets were set for FY 2014.